scuiaa555/QuantLib/Readme.txt

-QuantLib: the free/open-source library for quantitative f
+QuantLib: the free/open-source library for quantitative finance
 ===============================================================

 The QuantLib project (<http://quantlib.org>) is aimed at providing a